-Regulation Intent Issue Clarification 2.
+1 Regulation Intent lssue Clarification 2.
 Mission Statement, Serv vice Principles, Statement of Rights, Annual refresher Each service agency shall conduct an annual refresher for its staff and volunteers of the mission statement, service principles and statement of rights thereafter.
 (O.Reg.299/10, 4(2)(b)) To ensure mission statement, service principles and statement of rights are reviewed annually to remind and reinforce the content for staff and volunteers.
-The intent of the annual requirement is that refreshers are completed with staff and volunteers annually.
 Are staff files required to include hard copy signed forms to confirm completion of a requirement (i.e., Orientation forms, affirmations, etc.)?
-Would the Ministry cite noncompliance if confirmation of training was completed though electronic signatures?
 Staff files do not necessarily require hard copy signed training registration forms to be included as evidence of compliance.
 The Ministry will accept other reasonable evidence e.g., an electronic signature or computer generated list of participants via E-Learning as evidence of compliance.
+Would the Ministry cite non- compliance if confirmation of training was completed though electronic signatures?
+Evidence of completion for specific training such as First Aid will require documented evidence, electronic or otherwise, such as a certificate of completion or a signed notation by agency management or supervisor in the staff person's file.
 Would the Ministry cite non- compliance when reviewing the staffing record of a staff who just returned from an extended leave of absence (i.e., maternity leave, sick leave, leave of absence)?
-It is important to note that evidence of completion for specific training such as First Aid, CPI (or alternate) and training on the use of physical restraints will require documented evidence such as a certificate of completion or a signed notation by agency management or supervisor in the staff person's file.
-For the purpose of inspection, the Ministry will review staffing files of staff who have been working actively for a year.
+For the purpose of inspection, the Ministry will review staffing files of staff who have been working actively during the past twelve uninterrupted months.
 This would include staff returning from maternity leave, extended leave of absence, secondments, etc.

+Regulation Intent Issue Clarification

+4. Training, First Aid & CPR

-Intent Issue Clarification The intent of the section is that individuals have the support they need in a crisis - that staff in the area is trained in first aid or CPR so that they are able to respond in a timely way in the event of an emergency.
+Each service agency shall provide training to its staff members on first aid and CPR or shall arrange for the training to be provided by third party health professionals or medical professionals (O.Reg.299/10, 7(3)) The intent of the section is that individuals have the support they need, including during an emergency.
+Staff must be trained in first aid and CPR so that they are able to respond effectively as necessary and in the event of an emergency.
 If re-certification is required for First Aid/CPR and the staff member is registered for an upcoming training session, is the requirement in non-compliance?
-If the training is completed prior to sign off and/or training is scheduled at the time of the staff file review and it is to occur within 30 days of the inspection date, then the agency will be considered in compliance.
-There is an expectation that the service agency will provide proof/confirmation that the scheduled training has taken place after the fact. ir n a so he intent of the section is that ndividuals have the support they eed in a crisis - that staff in the rea is trained in first aid or CPR to that they are able to respond a timely way in the event of an he intent of the section is that ndividuals have the support they eed in a crisis - that staff in the rea is trained in first aid or CPR to that they are able to respond to a timely way in the event of an
+If the training is completed prior to sign off following a Ministry inspection and/or training is scheduled at the time of the staff file review and it is to occur within 30 days of the Ministry inspection date, then the agency may be considered in compliance, subject to confirmation of training received.
+There is an expectation that the service agency will provide proof/confirmation to the Ministry that the scheduled training has taken place after the fact.